ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

+08/06/2024: New paper "A Zero Auxiliary Knowledge Membership Inference Attack on Aggregate Location Data" accepted in PoPETS 2024!
+Joint work with Vincent Guan, Florent Guépin and Yves-Alexandre de Montjoye.

 05/06/2024: New paper [Correlation inference attacks against machine learning models](https://arxiv.org/abs/2112.08806) accepted in Science Advances!
 Joint work with Florent Guépin and Yves-Alexandre de Montjoye.

 26/02/2024: New paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://arxiv.org/abs/2404.03948) accepted at CODASPY 2024!
 Joint work with Miruna Rusu and Yves-Alexandre de Montjoye.